ivanbrennan/ivanbrennan.github.io/source/_posts/2014-11-04-search-and-replace.markdown

 The actual search-and-replace is simply a pattern substitution.
 The `[[:<:]]` and `[[:>:]]` delimiters restrict it to whole-word matches.

 ## Caveats
 A few things limit this function's portability.
-For one, not all versions of `grep` recognize `--null`.
+For one, not all versions of `grep` recognize the `--null` flag.
 GNU grep uses `-Z` instead.
 Also, the `-i ''` syntax may not be recognized by all versions of `sed` (actually, from what I was able to gather, that syntax might be unique to the version bundled with OSX).

 That being said, it would only take a few minor tweaks to get this working on a different system.